FahedHermoza/AppUtils-Android/README.md

 - [x] Permission in Fragment
 - [x] Permission in Adapter with interface Handler

+## App HideAPIkey
+Use of gradle and put the API keys in an extern file.
+- [x] Use of BuildConfigField
+- [x] Use of resValue
+- [x] Ignore files in your repository remote

 ## Desarrollador
 **Si te sirvió** puedes darme manito arriba en mi [blog](https://www.facebook.com/fahedhermoza/).